Cara Dunne-Yates: Athletic career

 1998 World Cycling Championships – Member of U.S. Cycling team (Colorado Springs, Colorado).

 Advocacy

-Among her many accomplishments outside the sports arena, Dunne-Yates was a prolific writer and poet.
+Dunne-Yates was also a writer and poet.
 She was a journalist for several community newspapers in Illinois, Massachusetts, and Colorado, including the 1998–2001 U.S. Olympic Committee's Website.
 She was also contributor to the Encyclopedia of Women and Sport in America with her essay on female athletes and athletics, and published in both the United States and Japan.